mesaguy/ansible-prometheus/README.md

 To enable [ping_exporter by czerwonk](https://github.com/czerwonk/ping_exporter) include role task: ping_exporter_czerwonk

-This exporter must currently be run as root:

-    prometheus_software_runas: root

 The ping_exporter can be configured by defining the prometheus_ping_exporter_czerwonk_cfg variable:

     prometheus_ping_exporter_czerwonk_cfg: